Understanding Financial Aid: A Roadmap for Parents

-While some individuals shy away from loans, they can help offset college costs and are an investment in your education and, subsequently, in future job opportunities.
-It’s important to understand the many types of loans and their benefits as you decide which may be best for you.
+While some individuals shy away from loans, they can help offset college costs and are an investment in your child's education and, subsequently, in future job opportunities.
+It’s important to understand the many types of loans and their benefits as you decide which options are the best fit.

 Reviewing Financial Aid Offers

-Once you’ve applied for financial aid through the FAFSA and start receiving those college acceptance letters, you’ll also receive a financial aid offer with an estimate of financial aid you qualify for, including scholarships, and how it reduces tuition.
+Once your child has applied for financial aid through the FAFSA and starts receiving college acceptance letters, you’ll also receive a financial aid offer with an estimate of financial aid they qualify for, including scholarships, and how it reduces tuition.
 At APU, 90 percent of students receive some form of financial aid, including scholarships, grants, and loans.
-Be sure to carefully review the offer and don’t hesitate to reach out to your admissions or financial aid counselor with any questions.
+Be sure to carefully review the offer and reach out to your admissions or financial aid counselor with any questions.

 Working During College